 Pregabalin tablets 75mg were purchased from Alpha Pharmacy, Ogbunabali, Port Harcourt, Rivers State, Nigeria.
 (Manufacturer: Celon Laboratories PVT, Ltd).

-Experimental Animal
+Experimental animals

 Thirty mature male Wistar rats weighing 190 – 200g were used in this study.
 The animals were procured from the animal house of the pharmacology department of the University of Port Harcourt, acclimatized to the standard laboratory conditions and fed standard commercial diet (Top Feed finisher) and water.

-Experimental Protocol and Design
+Experimental protocol and design

 The acute toxicity assessment of Cucurbita pepo seed extract, as reported by Anyanwu, (2025), established a lethal dose (LD50) of 5000 mg/kg.
 This result led us to decide on 20% (1000 mg/kg) as the maximum dose for our study and 10% (500 mg/kg) as the medium dose.
 Especially, at these given dosages there was no death, morbidity, or side effects.